MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-pagination/readme.md

 ## When to use it ?

-A pagination component should be displayed only when it is usefull, ex:
+A pagination component should be displayed only when it is useful, for example:

-- number of pages > 1
+When the number of pages is greater than 1.
-- elements are displaied
+When there are elements to be displayed.

 <!-- Auto Generated Below -->